Orchextra/orchextra-android-sdk/README.md

 ### Requirements
 Android Jelly Bean (v.
 18) or later.
 But Orchextra can be integrated in Android Gingerbread (v.
 10)

-## Add the dependencies
+## Add the dependency
 We have to add the gradle dependencies.
-In our **build.gradle** file, we add the following maven dependency.
+In our rootproject **build.gradle** file, we add the following maven dependency.
 This is required in order to advice gradle that it has to look for Orchextra sdk inside **jitpack.io** maven repository.
 Gradle file is this one:

 <img src="https://github.com/Orchextra/orchextra-android-sdk/blob/master/resources/rootGradleScreenshot.png" width="300">